-1) GearUP - Gaining Early Awareness for Undergraduate Programs. (a partnership of higher education, CHE, Businesses, SDE, ETV and schools and teachers).
+- 1) Accelerate Engineering is a new GSSM initiative offering 10^{th} graders across South Carolina the opportunity to start earning college Engineering credits. - 2) GearUP Gaining Early Awareness for Undergraduate Programs. (a partnership of higher education, CHE, Businesses, SDE, ETV and schools and teachers).

 GSSM is part of a six-year grant, to develop and deliver professional development for science teachers in the 18 S.C.
-GearUP cohort (low SES) schools, starting in 2006-2007.
+GearUP cohort (low SES) schools, starting in 2006 and renewed for an additional six years in 2012.